Harshitp197/AI-hybrid-travel-assistant/README.md

 Execute the scripts in the following order.

 Step 1: Load Data into Neo4j
-This script populates your graph database with the travel data.

 python load_to_neo4j.py

 Step 2: Upload Embeddings to Pinecone
-This script generates local embeddings and uploads them to your Pinecone index.
-The first run will download the embedding model.
-(Note: Ensure any previous vietnam-travel index in Pinecone is deleted if you are re-running this with new data.)
+(Note: Ensure any previous vietnam-travel index in Pinecone is deleted if you are re-running this.)

 python pinecone_upload.py

 Step 3: (Optional) Visualize the Graph
-This script generates an interactive HTML file (neo4j_viz.html) to visualize your graph.

 python visualize_graph.py

 Step 4: Run the Chat Assistant
-Start the interactive chatbot.

 export TOKENIZERS_PARALLELISM=false # Recommended to hide tokenizer warnings python hybrid_chat.py